Same-sex marriage in Hawaii: Passage and promulgation

-Legal challenges
+Court challenges

 Hawaii Circuit Court Judge Karl Sakamoto heard a legal challenge to the marriage bill filed by Representative Bob McDermott, who contended that the 1998 constitutional amendment prohibited the State Legislature from allowing same-sex marriage.
 The lawsuit sought to prevent any government official from issuing a marriage license until the question of constitutionality was decided.
-On November 14, Judge Sakamoto ruled that the constitutional amendment in question did not force the State Legislature to define marriage as between one man and one woman, and that it only gave the Legislature the power to reserve marriage for opposite-sex couples if it chose to do so, and that "after all the legal complexity of the court's analysis, the court will conclude that same-sex marriage in Hawaii is legal."
+On November 14, Judge Sakamoto ruled that the constitutional amendment in question did not force the State Legislature to define marriage as between "one man and one woman", and that it only gave the Legislature the power to reserve marriage to opposite-sex couples if it chose to do so, and that "after all the legal complexity of the court's analysis, the court will conclude that same-sex marriage in Hawaii is legal."
 The court granted the state's motion to dismiss the lawsuit, McDermott v.
 Abercrombie, on January 29, 2014.
 An appeal of the dismissal of the McDermott case was heard in the Hawaii Supreme Court, with oral arguments occurring on December 18, 2014.
 On May 27, 2015, following the retitling of the case to McDermott v.
 Ige, with the election of David Ige as governor, the court ruled that the appellants did not have standing to challenge the constitutionality of the Hawaii Marriage Equality Act.

 Another challenge, Amsterdam v.
 Abercrombie, was filed by a Hawaii resident on November 25, 2013.
 On February 19, 2014, Hawaii District Court Judge Susan Oki Mollway found that the plaintiff lacked standing and dismissed the challenge.
 In August 2016, the Ninth Circuit Court of Appeals upheld the case's dismissal.

-Economic impact of same-sex marriage
+Economic impact

-A June 2010 study conducted by the University of California, Los Angeles indicated that same-sex couples would spend between $4.2 and $9.5 million on their wedding celebrations, if allowed to marry in Hawaii.
+A June 2010 study conducted by the University of California, Los Angeles indicated that same-sex couples would spend between $4.2 and $9.5 million on their wedding celebrations if allowed to marry in Hawaii.
 Out-of-state guests would spend an additional $17.8 to $40.3 million, which would in turn create 193 to 333 new jobs in Hawaii primarily in the events and travel industries.
 The figures in the study were estimated based on a four-year period.
 A July 2013 study conducted by the University of Hawaii estimated an additional $217 million in visitor spending over the following three years if Hawaii legalized same-sex marriage.
 Analysis published in 2015 by NerdWallet estimated the annual economic impact of same-sex marriage in Hawaii at approximately $26.6 million.

-Marriage statistics and notable weddings
+Marriage statistics

-By June 30, 2015, 4,028 same-sex couples had married in the state of Hawaii since legalization on December 2, 2013, making up 10.5% of the state's 38,254 marriages contracted in that time.
-According to the Hawaii Department of Health, the number of same-sex marriages performed in the state is as follows:
+By June 30, 2015, 4,028 same-sex couples had married in Hawaii since legalization on December 2, 2013, making up 10.5% of the state's 38,254 marriages contracted in that time.
+According to the Hawaii Department of Health, 8,508 same-sex marriages were performed between 2013 and 2018, mostly in Honolulu County (4,084), followed by Maui (2,346), Kauai (1,051) and Hawaii (1,027) counties.